Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Preliminaries

 \section{Preliminaries}

 We review key definitions for both neural networks and soft decision trees using Fig.~\ref{fig_example} as an illustrative example.
-Throughout the paper, we use $A_{i,j}$ to denote the element in the $i$-th row and $j$-th column of matrix $A$, and $a_i$ or $(a)_i$ to denote the $i$-th element of vector $a$.
+Throughout the paper, we use $A^\top$ to represent the transpose of $A$, $A_{i,j}$ to denote the element in the $i$-th row and $j$-th column of matrix $A$, and $a_i$ or $(a)_i$ to denote the $i$-th element of vector $a$.
+Additionally, we define the indicator function $\mathds{1}_{x \in D}$ as a function of $x$ which evaluates to $1$ if $x \in D$ and $0$ otherwise.
+All the notation used in this paper is listed in Appendix~\ref{app_notation}.

-\subsubsection{Neural Networks}
+\subsection{Neural Networks}

-Let $L$ denote the total number of layers in a NN, $N^l$ denote the \emph{width}, or number of neurons in the $l$-th layer, and define $N:=(N^1,\dots,N^L)$.
-In Fig.~\ref{fig_ex_NN}, we have $L=3$, with a two-neuron input layer ($N^1 = 2$), a single-neuron hidden layer ($N^2 = 1$), and a three-neuron output layer ($N^3 = 3$), so that $N=(2,1,3)$.
-The nodes in layer $l$, with $l>1$, are fully connected to the previous layer.
+Let $L$ denote the total number of layers in a NN, $N^l$ denote the \emph{width}, or number of neurons in the $l$-th layer, and define $\mathbf{N}:=(N^1,\dots,N^L)$.
+In Fig.~\ref{fig_ex_NN}, we have $L=3$, with a two-neuron input layer ($N^1 = 2$), a single-neuron hidden layer ($N^2 = 1$), and a three-neuron output layer ($N^3 = 3$), so that $\mathbf{N}=(2,1,3)$.
+The nodes in layer $l$, with $l\geq 2$, are fully connected to the previous layer.
 Edges and nodes are associated with weights and biases, denoted by $W^l$ and $B^l$, respectively, for $l\geq 2$.
 The output at each neuron is determined by its inputs using a \emph{feedforward function}, defined below, and then passed through a rectified linear unit (ReLU) \emph{activation function}.